Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Loop equations

-is meromorphic (i.e.~rational) and has a finite number of zeroes (denoted by $N$ and $p_1,\dots,p_N$, respectively).
-Assume also that all coefficients of positive powers of $\hbar$ in the series $\hat\psi(\hbar,y(z))$ and $\hat y(\hbar,z)$ are rational functions in~$z$ whose singular points are different from the zeroes of~$dx$.
+\begin{theorem} Consider formal power series $\hat \psi(\hbar^2,y)$ and $\hat y(\hbar^2,z)$ defined by \eqref{def:psihat} and \eqref{def:yhat}.
+Under the natural analytic assumptions (Definition~\ref{def:naa}) and the additional condition that the zeros of $Q(z)$ are simple, the $n$-point functions of $Z_{\hat\psi,\hat y}$ satisfy the linear loop equations.

-Under these assumptions the $n$-point functions of $Z_{\hat\psi,\hat y}$ satisfy the linear loop equations. \end{theorem} \begin{proof} By Proposition~\ref{prop:lle} it is sufficient to show that $W_{g,n}\in \hat{\Xi}(z_1)$ for any $g\geq 0$, $n\geq 1$.
+\end{theorem} \begin{proof} Note that natural analytic assumptions mean that $W_{g,n}$ uniquely extend as functions on $\Sigma^n$.
+By Proposition~\ref{prop:lle} it is sufficient to show that $W_{g,n}\in \hat{\Xi}(z_1)$ for any $g\geq 0$, $n\geq 1$.
 To this end we use the formulas stated in Proposition~\ref{prop:FormulasWgn}.
 In particular, in the case $n\geq 2$ we use Equation~\eqref{eq:mainprop} (the case $n=1$ is completely analogous).